c-m-w/Paladin-Extensions/README.md

 - ClientCMDUnrestricted
 - UserCMD
 ##### Cole
-- Check CPlayer variables that they work
+- Ensure CPlayer variables work
+- Refactor all long l to int i and unsigned long ul to int i (unless it actually needs to be unsigned long, then do unsigned int ui)